Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Introduction

-The wavelet functions give rise to a \emph{classical} circuit, which implements the decomposition of a function in the wavelet basis at different scales.
-This circuit should be though of as a circuit on the single particle level, and the fermionic quantum circuit is obtained as its second quantization.
-The depth of a single layer of the circuit is given by $K+L$, and the bond dimension of the corresponding MERA tensor network by $\chi = 2^{K+L}$.
-Thus if $\eps$ decreases exponentially with $K$ and $L$, the correlation function error of \cref{thm:introduction} decreases polynomially in the bond dimension.
+Our main theorem provides a justification for the numerical success of MERA for quantum field theories by providing rigorous bounds on the approximation of correlation functions.
+To illustrate our result, we show the precise error bounds obtained for a two-point function in \cref{fig:approximation error}.
+The error bounds in \cref{thm:introduction} are invariant under rescaling (which is of course a desirable property for a scale invariant theory).
+A Dirac fermion can be decomposed into two Majorana fermions.
+Our construction is compatible with this decomposition, so we also obtain quantum circuits for Majorana fermions.

+There is an extensive body of literature on approximate Hilbert pairs, see for instance \cite{selesnick2005dual, yu2005hilbert, chaudhury2009construction, chaudhury2010hilbert}.
+It remains an open problem to prove analytic bounds on the decay of $\eps$ with $M$, see \cite{achard2017new} for recent results in this direction.
+For the construction of \cite{selesnick2002design} where $M = 2(K+L)$, numerically the parameter~$\eps$ is seen to decrease exponentially with $\min\{K,L\}$ (see \cref{tab:constants}).

 Note that our construction gives rise to a circuit rather than a MERA tensor network in a canonical way, and that the bond dimension is exponential in the circuit depth, so this provides a potential starting point for investigating quantum algorithms for quantum field theory correlation functions.
 One of the interesting features of 1+1 dimensional conformal field theories is that they have many symmetries.
 Discretizing the theory necessarily breaks these symmetries.
 However, we find that spatial translation, time translation and rescaling by a factor two all have natural implementations on the MERA (where rescaling by a factor 2 is precisely implemented by a single circuit layer).